 When visiting historic Hawaiian sights or religious monuments, be respectful.
 Certainly, do not climb old ruins or touch priceless treasures of Hawaiian heritage.
 Hawaii is full of historical treasures.
 Don’t be that dickhead that contributes to their demise and destruction.

 I know it can be hard, but do your best to use the least amount of plastic water bottles that you can.
 Refill the ones that you do buy!
-Use a Steripen.
+Use a Grayl Geopress.
 Refill at your hostel!
-Bring a resuable bag for shopping.
+Bring a reusable bag for shopping.
 There are plenty of ways to reduce plastic!!!
 Plus some of the mountains have some of the cleanest water on the planet, so don’t be a fool and buy plastic water bottles, and travel responsibly.

 Do your best to support local artisans, organic farmers, and craftspeople while traveling around Hawaii.
-Keep your dollars local, especially in small towns.
+Always try to give your dollars to Native Hawaiians, especially in smaller towns.
 Never take it for granted that you are healthy and financially able to go traveling.
 Show the world around you some gratitude and help to make a positive impact on it.

 Please help do your part to keep Hawaii the paradise that it is.
 Respect the earth and she will take care of you.